ShriramBM/GATE/DS/Trees/Binary Tree & types.md

-T> -> Each node can have atmost 2 children
+ -> Each node can have atmost 2 children

 >example:
 >```mermaid
 >	flowchart